dtcenter/METplotpy/metplotpy/plots/line/README.rst

 The default config file has dummy data for two lines and provides an example of a simple line plot with both lines possessing the same text color, width, and line style.

+** How to Run **

+Set your *PYTHONPATH* to path-where-source-is-located/METplotpy/metplotpy and

+*METPLOTPY_BASE* to path-where-source-is-located/METPlotpy

+There are two sample data files and a sample custom config file already available in the directory where the line.py script resides.

+Then from the command line, run python line.py

+In your default browser, you will see a sample line plot containing two lines.

 **Required configuration values:**

 *title*: Title of the plot